vikramaH/links/Using Google Colab.md

 ===> The first time I met Google’s Colab was when we searched for a serverless solution to train our models.
 Until that point, our models were of a smaller size which enabled us to train them on our local machines.

 **Why and how colabs excells**
+0) Colab is basically an on-demand virtual machine on the Google Cloud.
 1) It provides GPU and TPU
 2) It provides full linux system, (a) which has many in-built python packages, (b) any package can be installed using !pip , (c) any application can be installed using !apt install d) LLMs like deepseek-ocr etc can be installed and tested
 2A) it provides RAM (about 12 GB) and disk space also.